Carl Hårleman: Personal life

-Hårlemanska malmgård at 88A Drottninggatan street in central Stockholm was the Hårleman family house.
-The property was owned in the late 1600s by Carl Hårleman's father Johan Harleman.
-The house was rebuilt and fitted with a new interior in 1748 by Carl Harleman in connection with his wedding.
+Hårlemanska malmgården at 88A Drottninggatan in central Stockholm was the Hårleman family house.
+The property was owned in the late 1600s by Carl Hårleman's father Johan Hårleman.
+The house was rebuilt and fitted with a new interior in 1748 by Carl Hårleman in connection with his wedding.

 In 1748, he married socialite and lady-in-waiting Henrika Juliana von Liewen (1709–1779).
 Hårleman died in 1753 and was buried in the Klara Church in Stockholm.
 His last great work, made in the year of his death, was to design the new church in Landskrona, later named Sofia Albertina Church.

 Works

-Among his other works are Fredrikshovs house, Stockholm (1731), the Orangery, Linnaean Garden, Uppsala (1744), the main tower of the Holmentornet industrial works, Norrköping (1750), the Sätuna manor near Uppsala (1752), the Stockholm Observatory (1753), Hörningsholm Castle (c.
+Among his other works are Fredrikshov Palace, Stockholm (1731), the Orangery, Linnaean Garden, Uppsala (1744), the main tower of the Holmen industrial works, Norrköping (1750), the Sätuna manor near Uppsala (1752), the Stockholm Observatory (1753), Hörningsholm Castle (c.
 1746) in Mörkö in the Södertälje Municipality, and the "King's Gate" (1748), Tureholm Castle (1740s) in Trosa Municipality, Åkerö manor house (1752–1757) (completed by Carl Gustaf Tessin after Hårleman's death) in Södermanland, and the royal entrance to the Sveaborg island fortress off Helsinki, in Finland (then part of the Kingdom of Sweden), and which was featured on the Finnish 1000 FIM banknote issued in 1986.